What is Fast Fashion and What Is Wrong With It

 What Is A Fast Fashion Brand?

-Fast fashion brands are very common, and probably this is where you shop!
+Fast fashion brands are very common, which is probably where you shop!
 These are usually high-street brands that can churn out hundreds of new designs every season.
-Their model allows them to sell these at low costs, which encourages a high consumption of products.
+Their model allows them to sell these cheaply, encouraging high product consumption.

 It’s estimated that fashion companies in Europe approximately went from two collections per year in 2000 to offering five in 2011.
 We all love buying new clothes, but should we be buying them every week?

 Many fast fashion stores are online-only, too (think Boohoo and Pretty Little Thing).
-These newer stores produce even more garments than the brick and mortar stores, and you can have them delivered to your door the next day.
+These newer stores produce even more garments than brick-and-mortar stores, and you can have them delivered to your door the next day.

 Since it’s so quick and easy to find new pieces for your wardrobe, many fall into the trap of discarding their clothes after one use.
 Enormously buying pointless fashion items has resulted in garments going to landfills and having shorter lifespans, resulting in mass waste and more resources being used up.